coderolls/coderolls-blog/_posts/collections/linkedlist/2022-02-09-get-an-element-from-linkedlist.md

 LinkedList:
 [Adidas, Air, Nike, Puma, Reebok]

-First element of the linkedList is: Adidas
+The first element of the linkedList is: Adidas
 ```